AdobeDocs/advertising.en/help/dsp/campaign-management/ads/ad-qa.md

 ---
-title: Review Ad Settings Using Spreadsheets
+title: Review Ad Details Using Spreadsheets
-description: Learn how to review ad settings using spreadsheets.
+description: Learn how to review ad details, including the ad settings and associated placements, using spreadsheets.
 feature: DSP Ads
 ---
-# Review Ad Settings Using Spreadsheets
+# Review Ad Details Using Spreadsheets

-You can download the settings for all ads in a campaign in XLSX (Excel spreadsheet) format for review.<!-- Clarify once I can get this to work: Do these include all ads in the campaign, only active ads in live or pending campaigns, or what?
-And does it include all possible settings, or just a subset?  -->
+You can download details about all ads in a campaign in XLSX (Excel spreadsheet) format for review.
+The details include the ad settings and associate placements.<!-- Clarify once I can get this to work: Do these include all ads in the campaign, only active ads in live or pending campaigns, or what? -->

 >[!NOTE]
 >